Discrete cosine transform: History

-The discrete cosine transform (DCT) was first conceived by Nasir Ahmed, T. Natarajan and K. R. Rao while working at Kansas State University, and he proposed the concept to the National Science Foundation in 1972.
-He originally intended DCT for image compression.
-Ahmed developed a practical DCT algorithm with his PhD students T. Raj Natarajan, Wills Dietrich, and Jeremy Fries, and his friend Dr. K. R. Rao at the University of Texas at Arlington in 1973, and they found that it was the most efficient algorithm for image compression.
+The DCT was first conceived by Nasir Ahmed while working at Kansas State University.
+The concept was proposed to the National Science Foundation in 1972.
+The DCT was originally intended for image compression.
+Ahmed developed a practical DCT algorithm with his PhD students T. Raj Natarajan and K. R. Rao at the University of Texas at Arlington in 1973.
 They presented their results in a January 1974 paper, titled Discrete Cosine Transform.
 It described what is now called the type-II DCT (DCT-II), as well as the type-III inverse DCT (IDCT).
-It was a benchmark publication, and has been cited as a fundamental development in thousands of works since its publication.
-The basic research work and events that led to the development of the DCT were summarized in a later publication by Ahmed, "How I Came Up with the Discrete Cosine Transform".

 Since its introduction in 1974, there has been significant research on the DCT.
 In 1977, Wen-Hsiung Chen published a paper with C. Harrison Smith and Stanley C. Fralick presenting a fast DCT algorithm.
-Further developments include a 1978 paper by M.J.
-Narasimha and A.M.
-Peterson, and a 1984 paper by B.G.
-Lee.
+Further developments include a 1978 paper by M. J. Narasimha and A. M. Peterson, and a 1984 paper by B. G. Lee.
 These research papers, along with the original 1974 Ahmed paper and the 1977 Chen paper, were cited by the Joint Photographic Experts Group as the basis for JPEG's lossy image compression algorithm in 1992.